Hadrian's Wall

 Britain (Gov. 28), or perhaps just the difficult military situation in the north of

-, that led the emperors to transfer [Statius] Priscus there soon
+the province, that led the emperors to transfer [Statius] Priscus there soon

 after their accession.
 As stated by the HA: ‘a British war was also threatening’